Ronny Nyabuto

 Same code, same device, same network — 3 seconds one run, 39 the next.
 A teardown of why fixed polling schedules fail.

-Building TaxID — compliance infrastructure for Kenya's informal economy.
+Building TaxID — compliance infrastructure for Kenya's informal economy, live and bootstrapped in the open.
 Thinking about what it means to build software for systems that were never designed to be programmed against.

 Most of the interesting engineering problems in East Africa aren't algorithmic.
 They're about trust, reliability, and what happens when the network drops.